Employment law – Sickness

 - taking disciplinary action if unexplained absence continues.

-If an employer has such a policy, it will make their position stronger if an employee does not adhere to it.
+If your employer has such a policy, you will be in a weaker position if you do not adhere to it.

 Note: The Court of Appeal has ruled that an employer should have regard to the duty to make reasonable adjustments when issuing disciplinary warnings for sickness absence where there is a disability.
 The Court has said that an absence management policy, under which all employees (both disabled and non-disabled) are treated equally is capable of placing a disabled employee at a substantial disadvantage.